All Episodes

 That's how they study the Constitution in a public middle school here in San Diego.

-The uh simple direction of uh Rush Limbaugh and company is pursue the truth, get to it, and get people into the discussion at 1800-282-2882, and that's entirely what I intend to do.
+The simple direction of Rush Limbaugh and Company is pursue the truth, get to it, and get people into the discussion at 1-800-282-2882, and that's entirely what I intend to do.

-Now, ladies and gentlemen, I want to talk today about uh about spying, about leaking, about the Patriot Act, about Mertha, about Carter, about Lehey, about the New York Times, about Obama uh and uh and McCain, about if we can get to it, the cartoon issue, Iran, and what's behind all that, because the shocking news today on the cartoon issue is gonna completely blow the news out of the water, so we'll get to all of that if we can uh today.
+Now, ladies and gentlemen, I want to talk today about spying, about leaking, about the Patriot Act, about Murthy, about Carter, about Leahy, about the New York Times, about Obama and McCain, about, if we can get to it, the cartoon issue, Iran, and what's behind all that, because the shocking news today on the cartoon issue is going to completely blow the news out of the water.

 Let me start here.